-- By March 2020, EIFL advocacy had contributed to 19 countries joining the Marrakesh Treaty: Azerbaijan, Botswana, Estonia, Ghana, Kenya, Kyrgyzstan, Latvia, Lesotho, Lithuania, Malawi, Moldova, Mongolia, Poland, Russia, Serbia, Slovenia, Thailand, Uganda and Zimbabwe.
+- By September 2020, EIFL advocacy had contributed to 22 countries joining the Marrakesh Treaty: Azerbaijan, Belarus, Botswana, Côte d'Ivoire, Estonia, Ghana, Kenya, Kyrgyzstan, Latvia, Lesotho, Lithuania, Malawi, Moldova, Mongolia, Poland, Russia, Serbia, Slovenia, Tanzania, Thailand, Uganda and Zimbabwe.

 - In 2019, we co-organized the first international workshop dedicated to operationalizing the Marrakesh Treaty among a regional group of libraries - Estonia, Latvia, Lithuania, Poland, Belarus and Russia.